apache/pulsar/site2/docs/security-overview.md

 Pulsar broker supports learning whether a particular client supports authentication refreshing.
 If a client supports authentication refreshing and the credential is expired, the authentication provider calls the `refreshAuthentication` method to initiate the refreshing process.
 If a client does not support authentication refreshing and the credential is expired, the broker disconnects the client.

 **What's next?**

-Currently, Pulsar supports the following authentication providers:
+Pulsar supports the following authentication providers, and you can configure multiple authentication providers.
 - [TLS authentication](security-tls-authentication.md)
 - [Athenz authentication](security-athenz.md)
 - [Kerberos authentication](security-kerberos.md)
 - [JSON Web Token (JWT) authentication](security-jwt.md)
 - [OAuth 2.0 authentication](security-oauth2.md)
 - [HTTP basic authentication](security-basic-auth.md)
-You can also configure Pulsar to support multiple authentication providers.

 :::note